Main Content

 First source block connected to an Out Bus Element block labeled OutBus.signal1

-To make two copies of the block, press Ctrl and drag the Out Bus Element block twice.
-When copying the block this way, specify whether to create a new port or use the existing port.
-To create one output bus that contains all the signals, select New Element each time you copy the block.
+3. To make two copies of the Out Bus Element block, press Ctrl and drag the Out Bus Element block twice.
+To use the same port for the additional output signals, select New Element each time you copy the block.

 Menu with pointer on New Element